wasny0ps/Network-Notes/1x0 - Broadcast & Collision Domain/README.md

 <p align="center"><img height="300" src="https://github.com/wasny0ps/Network-Notes/blob/main/1x0%20-%20Broadcast%20%26%20Collision%20Domain/src/broadcast_domain_example.png"/></p>

-It clearly show us there are three broadcast domain.
-In these three domains are connected to router.
-In other words, **every router's leg is broadcast domain**.
+It clearly shows us there are three broadcast domains in this topology.
+Also, these three domains are connected to the router.
+In other words, **every router's leg is the broadcast domain**.

 ## Advantage Of Broadcast Domain